Holland America Line: US-based cruise line (1989–present)

 After being acquired by Carnival Corporation, HAL received a significant cash injection to overhaul and lengthen the newly acquired Westerdam (II).
 A quartet of new purpose-built ships was ordered from Fincantieri in Italy, the first of which entered service in 1993 as the 55,000 GRT Statendam (V).
 To much surprise, Carnival Corporation chose not to invest in the popular flagship Rotterdam (V), selling her to Premier Cruise Lines in 1997.
 Another quartet of new-build ships soon followed, dramatically increasing HAL's overall capacity.
 The first ship in the class was the 61,000 GRT Rotterdam (VI), who enjoyed co-flagship status with running mate Amsterdam (I).
 Both ships were distinguished by unique twin-uptake funnels designed to evoke Rotterdam (V).

 In 1996, the line acquired Little San Salvador Island in The Bahamas for $6 million from Norwegian Cruise Line.
 After spending over $16 million in renovations and renaming the island to Half Moon Cay, the island opened to HAL and Carnival passengers as a private destination island.
 At the turn of the century, the line began to sell older tonnage including Nieuw Amsterdam (III) in 2000 and Westerdam (II) in 2001.
 Noordam (II) was bareboat chartered to Thomson Cruises in 2002 but remained under Holland America ownership until being sold in 2018.
 At around this time, the company's name reverted to Holland America Line.

-The Pinnacle class, introduced with Koningsdam (I) in 2016, are HAL's largest-ever ships.

 The Vista-class quartet of ships entered service starting with Zuiderdam (II) in 2002.
 Each of the four ships features a verandah stateroom ratio of 67% and twin funnels.
 The slightly enlarged Signature class entered service with Eurodam (I) in 2008 and Nieuw Amsterdam (IV) in 2010.
 In 2015, one year before the introduction of the Pinnacle class, the first Carnival-commissioned ships left the fleet starting with Statendam (V) and Ryndam (III).
 In 2018, HAL acquired another rail line, the White Pass and Yukon Route between Skagway and Whitehorse.
 In 2019, the line's smallest ship Prinsendam (II) was sold to German tour group Phoenix Reisen.

 During the COVID-19 pandemic, Zaandam (III) and Rotterdam (VI) made international headlines due to large numbers of infected passengers, causing them both to be denied passage through the Panama Canal.
 Both ships were eventually granted passage, returning to Port Everglades, Florida after conducting ship-to-ship transfers of healthy passengers to isolate infected guests.
 In July 2020, HAL announced that four ships would leave the fleet, amongst which included co-flagships Rotterdam (VI) and Amsterdam (I), Maasdam (V), and Veendam (IV).
 This reduction in force left the Zaandam (III) and Volendam (III) as the only remaining small ships in the fleet.
 Due to the sale of the sixth Rotterdam, the in-progress Ryndam (IV) was renamed to Rotterdam (VII), eventually entering service in 2020.